 A: We ask that you agree to a one year commitment to the youth you are matched with.
 Research shows that any shorter time frame does more harm than good for that young person.
 Our data also tells us that matches that communicate by phone or text once a week and see each other in person three times a month have the highest outcomes in the program.
 With that in mind, we ask that you commit to that level of involvement in your mentee’s life.

 Q: What are the steps I need to take to become a mentor?

 A: The very first step is to attend an information session via Zoom – we call it “Mentor Intro.”
 Here we will present the entire scope to you so you can make an informed decision about if mentoring is right for you at this time in your life.
 If the answer is yes and you decide you’d like to become a mentor, you will schedule an interview so we can learn more about you to ensure you’re a good fit for our program.
 We’ll check your background and call a few personal references.
 Meanwhile, you will start taking your mentor training classes.
-Once your training is complete, we’ll schedule you to attend an upcoming 3-day retreat where you will be matched with your mentee (see question below for more on this process).
+Once your training is complete, we’ll schedule you to attend an upcoming 3-day Level Up Launch where you will be matched with your mentee (see question below for more on this process).